Dee-McG/ChatToTheMat/README.md

 Implementation:

+A navigation menu will be implemented to enable the user to navigate through the site.
+On a mobile device this will be collapsible and implemented using bootstrap.
+On a desktop or tablet device, the navigation will be positioned at the top right of the header element.

+'Home' and 'Contact' navigation items will be displayed to users regardless of logged in/out status.

+When a user is not logged in, 'Sign In' and 'Sign Up' navigation items will be displayed.

+When a user is logged in, 'Profile', 'Chat Rooms' and 'Sign Out' navigation items will be displayed.

 User Story:

 > As a user, I want to be able to chat with other users in the chatroom in a safe and moderated environment.